devanharikumar89/fss16ASE/read/week3.md

 * Symbian framework prevents unsigned applications from accessing 'protected' interfaces.
 * MIDP 2.0 Security Framework relies on the Mobile Information Device Profile implementor in giving access.

+## Future Work
+The idea is to convert Saint from a research system to a viable framework for Android Devices.
+In order to do that more applications and the protection policies they require needs to be integrated into the system.
+The Saint policies to protect the phone system services and the cellular network needs to be extended too.

 ## Scope for improvement :